 What is an ETL pipeline?

 An ETL data pipeline is a process for extracting data from one or more sources, transforming it into a format that can be used by downstream applications, and loading it into those applications.
-ETL pipelines are common in data warehousing and business intelligence applications, where they are used to extract data from transactional systems, transform it into a format that is suitable for analysis, and load it into data warehouses or business intelligence tools.
+ETL pipelines are common in data warehousing and business intelligence applications, where they are used to extract data from transactional systems, transform it into a format that is suitable for analysis, and load it into data warehouses or business intelligence solution.

 ETL pipelines can be complex, with multiple stages that must be executed in a specific order.
 For example, data extractors may need to run before transformers, and transformers may need to run before loaders.
 ETL pipelines can also be triggered by events, such as the arrival of new data in a source system.